zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 Create a space for conflict that won't destroy the whole.

 **2. HEAR:**
-Ensure all parties are genuinely heard—not just allowed to speak but understood.
+Ensure all parties are genuinely heard, not just allowed to speak but understood.

 **3. NAME:**
 Identify what the conflict is actually about (often different from presenting issue).

 **4. EXPLORE:**
-Investigate whether harmony is possible—what would resolution require?
+Investigate whether harmony is possible, what would resolution require?

 **5. CHOOSE:**
 Either find harmony, agree to coexist with dissonance, or recognize irreconcilability.

 **6. INTEGRATE:**
-Whatever outcome, weave it into collective story—don't leave it unprocessed.
+Whatever outcome, weave it into collective story, don't leave it unprocessed.

 ### UNPROCESSED DISSONANCE